RayReynolds/jenkins-docker/README.md

 ## Easy upgrade and rollback
 To upgrade Jenkins, simply change the Jenkins version in the Dockerfile and/or the plugins in the plugin,txt and rebuild the image.

-Then, stop/remove the Jenkins container and start up the changed one.
+Then, stop/remove the Jenkins container and start it up again.

-To roll back, stop/remove the new container, rebuild the old image and start up the container.
+To roll back, stop/remove the container, rebuild the old image and start up the container.

-Alternatively, have a different *jenkins-master* directory/image for a different version (e.g. Jenkins-master-2.1.50).
+Alternatively, have a different *jenkins-master* directory/image for a different version (e.g. *Jenkins-master-2.1.50*).
 ## Importing existing Jenkins config
 Unless you are starting from scratch, it’s likely you’ll already have Jenkins configuration in an existing environment.

-It’s normal for the Jenkins config to be backed up on a regular basis (e.g. via the periodic backup plugin).
+It’s normal for the Jenkins config to be backed up on a regular basis (e.g. via the *periodic backup* plugin).

-The Cloudbees image that is referenced in the *jenkins-master/Dockerfile* uses a jenkins.sh script to configure and start up Jenkins.
+The Cloudbees image that is referenced in the *jenkins-master/Dockerfile* uses a *jenkins.sh* script to configure and start up Jenkins.
 The jenkins.sh script will need to be modified to import your existing Jenkins configuration.

 Copy the script from the container:
 ```
 docker cp jenkins-master:/usr/local/bin/jenkins.sh jenkins-master/jenkins.sh
 ```
-Add the following lines to the script before the "exec java" call:
+Add the following lines to the script before the *exec java* call:
 ```
 cp /usr/share/jenkins/ref/jenkins_config_backup.tar.gz /var/jenkins_home
 cd /var/jenkins_home
 gunzip jenkins_config_backup.tar.gz
 tar -xvf jenkins_config_backup.tar
 ```
-Change the *jenkins-master/Dockerfile* and add the following before the ENV statements:
+Change the *jenkins-master/Dockerfile* and add the following before the *ENV* statements:
 ```
 COPY jenkins.sh /usr/local/bin/jenkins.sh
 COPY jenkins_config_backup.tar.gz /usr/share/jenkins/ref